DDD- Division of Developmental Disabilites

 For directions to the New Jersey Division of Mental Health Services click here

-The Community Care Waiver (CCW) is a program for individuals with developmental disabilities that pays for the services and supports they need in order to live in the community.
-Administered by the Division, the CCW is funded by the state, with assistance from the federal government’s Medicaid program.
+The Community Care Program (CCP) is a program for individuals with developmental disabilities that pays for the services and supports they need in order to live in the community.
+Administered by the Division, the CCP is funded by the state, with assistance from the federal government’s Medicaid program.

-The Community Care Waiver is a critical component of the Division's ability to provide services in the community to individuals with developmental disabilities.
-Without the CCW, New Jersey could only use Medicaid funding to help provide services to these individuals if they resided in an institution.
-The federal government allowed states to create waivers, including the CCW, as a way to help individuals with specific needs avoid institutionalization and return to or remain in the community.
+The Community Care Program is a critical component of the Division's ability to provide services in the community to individuals with developmental disabilities.
+Without the CCP, New Jersey could only use Medicaid funding to help provide services to these individuals if they resided in an institution.
+The federal government allowed states to create waivers, including the CCP, as a way to help individuals with specific needs avoid institutionalization and return to or remain in the community.